Once upon a time, many moons ago, LinkedIn was a glorified online resume platform for recruiters and job hunters, but that’s long since changed.

 - Old or previous posts you’ve written or shared on LinkedIn

-- Great pieces from your website (for example a blog about the benefits of a marketing plan) and social media handles
+- Successful blog topics from your website (for example a blog about the benefits of a marketing plan) and social media handles

 - External media such as photos, documents and links